Whimsy Stick

 TL;DR

-Most owners get less than half the result from a flirt pole because of seven repeatable technique errors: lure too high, no wait before release, never letting the dog catch, sessions too long, wrong field of chase, not ending deliberately, and storing the pole in plain sight.
-Fix those seven things and a 5 to 10 minute daily session produces genuinely tired — the kind of tired where the dog chooses to lie down and stay down rather than just moving slower.
-The technique also builds three commands (wait, get it, drop it) that transfer directly to real-world behavior because they’re practiced under actual prey drive, not just in a quiet room.
+Most owners unknowingly turn a powerful drive-resolution tool into random play.
+Seven repeatable technique errors: lure too high, no wait before release, never letting the dog catch, sessions too long, wrong field of chase, not ending deliberately, and storing the pole in plain sight.
+Fix those seven things and a 5 to 10 minute daily session produces genuinely tired, builds three commands (wait, get it, drop it) that transfer directly to real-world behavior, and resolves the drive state that causes most nuisance behavior problems.
+The technique also builds impulse control that no other activity replicates, because it’s practiced under actual prey drive.

 The 7 Flirt Pole Mistakes and How to Fix Them